rudidude86/gura-lang.github.io/documents/String-Operation.md

     str[0]            // returns 'a'
     str[6, 20, 17, 0] // returns ['g', 'u', 'r', 'a']

-You can also specify iterators to get a list of sub strings.
+You can also specify iterators and lists to get a list of sub strings.
 Numbers and iterators can be mixed together as indexing items.

     str = 'The quick brown fox jumps over the lazy dog'